ChristinaLK/instructor-training/_extras/checkout.md

 ### Rubric
 <a name="rubric"></a>

-Trainees should be prepared to answer these questions during the discussion session:
+Trainees are expected to participate in the discussion, and ask at least one question about their prepared lesson (or teaching workshops generally).
+The following list is a starting point for questions that trainees may want to ask or answer during the discussion:

 *   Have you been a learner, helper, or instructor at a workshop before?
     If so, which one(s), and what were the most interesting or surprising things you learned?